 Is Skin Lightening safe?

-Skin lightening treatments namely laser, chemical peels and injections are considered safe as they aim to reduce the production of melanin in the skin.
+Skin lightening treatments, namely laser, chemical peels and injections, are considered safe as they aim to reduce the production of melanin in the skin.
 Products that have hydroquinone or bleach should be avoided completely and should be used under strict dermatologist supervision.
-Once thought to be a safe and effective skin-lightening agent, hydroquinone safety has been a concern recently as high dose of oral hydroquinone can cause cancer.
+Once thought to be a safe and effective skin-lightening agent, hydroquinone safety has been a concern recently as a high dose of oral hydroquinone can cause cancer.
 Also, topical application is known to cause serious health hazards when used excessively.
 Many beaching products include harmful chemicals such as mercury that can be absorbed through the skin and accumulate in body organs.
-Chronic exposure to mercury at low level can cause long term neurological and kidney problems.
+Chronic exposure to mercury at a low level can cause long-term neurological and kidney problems.

 Always consult with an expert dermatologist and choose safe products with gentle, natural ingredients to effectively lighten the skin.